almondcodes/scripture-stream/README.md

    # Edit backend/.env with your database and OBS settings
    # For Pop!_OS/Ubuntu, the DATABASE_URL should be:
    # DATABASE_URL="postgresql://postgres@localhost:5432/scripture_stream"

+   # IMPORTANT: Change the JWT_SECRET in production!
+   # Generate a strong secret: openssl rand -base64 32
    ```

 5. **Set up database:**